n3554/n3554/technical_specification/parallelism.3.exceptions.md

 ## Exception reporting behavior {#exceptions.behavior}

+1. If temporary memory resources are required by the algorithm and none are available, the algorithm throws a `std::bad_alloc` exception.

-1. During the execution of a standard parallel algorithm, if the application of a function object terminates with an uncaught exception, the behavior of the program is determined by the type of execution policy used to invoke the algorithm.
+2. During the execution of a standard parallel algorithm, if the application of a function object terminates with an uncaught exception, the behavior of the program is determined by the type of execution policy used to invoke the algorithm:

    * If the execution policy object is of type `vector_execution_policy`, `std::terminate` shall be called.

    * If the execution policy object is of type `sequential_execution_policy` or `parallel_execution_policy`, the execution of the algorithm terminates with an `exception_list` exception.
-All uncaught exceptions thrown during the application of user-provided function objects shall be contained in the `exception_list`, however the number of such exceptions is unspecified.
+All uncaught exceptions thrown during the application of user-provided function objects shall be contained in the `exception_list`.

       [*Note:* For example, the number of invocations of the user-provided function object in `for_each` is unspecified.
 When `for_each` is executed sequentially, only one exception will be contained in the `exception_list` object -- *end note*]